-Sebago Technics was a key member of the PCL/Figg Design/Build Team that performed the roadway design, traffic engineering, transportation management planning including temporary traffic control design, and environmental permitting support for this $60M construction project.
+Sebago was a key member of the PCL/Figg Design/Build Team performing the roadway design, traffic engineering, transportation management planning, including temporary traffic control design, and environmental permitting support for this $60M construction project.

 Project DetailsI-91 Bridge Replacements

 - Tags: Construction Phase Services and Environmental Permitting Support